logo

 From Simple to Complex

-Custom Polyline Edge with Custom Path
+Custom Path Polyline Edge

-const { Graph, register, BaseEdge, ExtensionCategory } = g6;
+import { Graph, register, BaseEdge, ExtensionCategory } from '@antv/g6';

 class MyPolylineEdge extends BaseEdge {